AdobeDocs/adobe-io-events/src/pages/guides/api/eventsingress_api.md

 ## Throttling Policy

 We do have a throttling policy in place, we accept up to 3,000 requests / 5 secs per api-key.
-Your throttled requests will receive HTTP 429 response with a `Retry-After` response header, following the [RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.3) HTTP standard.
+Your throttled requests will receive a HTTP Status 429 (Too Many Requests) response with a `Retry-After` header, following the [RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.3) HTTP standard.

 ## Test Drive